-- A Travel Pre-Authorization (PA) must be submitted and approved prior to any College-related excursion.
+- A Travel Pre-Authorization (PA) must be submitted and approved prior to any Collegerelated excursion.
 Automobile liability coverage provides liability coverage for college employees, College students, and non- College employees as long as the automobile is used with permission and is used within the scope of business for the College. - Unless waived explicitly in advance, all outside vendors, contractors, and caterers operating on a NWFSC campus or at a NWFSC sanctioned event must provide the College a Certificate of Insurance (COI) showing evidence of general liability coverage and name NWFSC as additional insured on the policy.
-You must plan to ensure that there is sufficient time for the College to receive proper proof of insurance. - If a College department is asked to provide a Certificate of Insurance to an off-campus entity, vendor or venue, please email Stephanie Patty at pattys1@nwfsc.edu with 1) date(s) of event, description of event or activity, and coverage required and 2) complete mailing address and contact name, along with phone number and email address, for the company or venue.
+You must plan to ensure that there is sufficient time for the College to receive proper proof of insurance.

+If a College department is asked to provide a Certificate of Insurance to an off-campus entity, vendor or venue, please email Risk Manager at dannero@nwfsc.edu with

+- date(s) of event, description of event or activity, and coverage required and - complete mailing address and contact name, along with phone number and email address, for the company or venue.
 It may take upwards of a week to secure a COI.
-You must plan ahead to ensure that there is sufficient time for the College to provide proper proof of insurance.
+You must plan ahead to ensure that there is sufficient time for the College to provide proper proof of insurance. - Refer to the Employee Handbook for additional information and procedures.